ricardojba/poi-slinger/README.md

 ### Contribute
-Testing and issue reporting is welcome.
+Feedback, testing and issue reporting is welcome.

 ### Credits